zhouzhipeng/play/README.md

 A playground project writen in rust for fun.

-## about workspace
+## crates
+* prebuild : put your pre-build logic here.
 * shared :  models and some common functions should be put here (should be simple)
-* client : built to wasm file and be copied to server folder , finally runs in browser
 * server : a http server providing APIs and static files and templates.
 * server/python : for server side templates, we run a python interpreter inside rust.